Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Introduction

-We incorporate \textit{GPL} with modern implementations of the \textit{Soft Actor-Critic (SAC)} \citep{sac, sac-alg} and \textit{Data-regularized Q (DrQ)} \citep{drq, drqv2} algorithms, yielding \textit{GPL-SAC} and \textit{GPL-DrQ}, respectively.
-On the Mujoco environments from the OpenAI Gym suite \citep{mujoco, gym}, \textit{GPL-SAC} outperforms prior, more expensive, model-based \citep{mbpo} and model-free \citep{redq} state-of-the-art algorithms.
-For instance, in the Humanoid environment \textit{GPL-SAC} is able to recover a score of 5000 in less than 100K experience steps, more than nine times faster than regular \textit{SAC}.
-Additionally, on pixel-based environments from the DeepMind Control Suite \citep{dmc}, \textit{GPL-DrQ} provides significant performance improvements from the recent state-of-the-art \textit{DrQv2} algorithm.
-These results highlight the effectiveness and applicability of \textit{GPL}, in spite of introducing only negligible computational overheads.
-We release our implementations to facilitate future comparisons and extensions.
+We incorporate GPL with the \textit{Soft Actor-Critic (SAC)} \citep{sac, sac-alg} and \textit{Data-regularized Q (DrQ)} algorithms \citep{drq, drqv2}, yielding \textit{GPL-SAC} and \textit{GPL-DrQ}.
+On challenging Mujoco tasks from OpenAI Gym \citep{mujoco, gym}, GPL-SAC outperforms both model-based \citep{mbpo} and model-free \citep{redq} state-of-the-art algorithms, while being more computationally efficient.
+For instance, in the Humanoid environment GPL-SAC recovers a score of 5000 in less than 100K steps, more than nine times faster than regular SAC.
+Additionally, on pixel-based environments from the DeepMind Control Suite \citep{dmc}, GPL-DrQ provides significant performance improvements from the recent state-of-the-art \textit{DrQv2} algorithm.
+We validate the statistical significance of our improvements using \textit{Rliable} \citep{precipice-rliable}, further highlighting the effectiveness and applicability of GPL.
+We share our code to facilitate future extensions.

-In summary, we make several contributions towards improving off-policy reinforcement learning: \begin{itemize} \item We propose a novel penalty to counteract overestimation bias, disentangling the critic's parameterization from the enforced pessimism. \item We propose the first optimization method to estimate and precisely counteract overestimation bias throughout training with dual gradient descent. \item We propose a pessimism annealing strategy that exploits epistemic uncertainty to actively seek informative states in the early training stages. \item Integrating our method with \textit{SAC} and \textit{DrQ}, we achieve new state-of-the-art performance results with trivial overheads on both proprioceptive and pixel observations tasks. \end{itemize}
+In summary, we make three main contributions toward improving off-policy reinforcement learning: \begin{itemize} \item We propose Generalized Pessimism Learning, using the first dual optimization method to estimate and precisely counteract overestimation bias throughout training. \item To improve exploration, we extend GPL with pessimism annealing, a strategy that exploits epistemic uncertainty to actively seek for more informative states. \item We integrate our method with SAC and DrQ, yielding new state-of-the-art results with trivial computational overheads on both proprioceptive and pixel tasks. \end{itemize}

-\section{Related work}
+\section{Related Work}